-This blog is about delivering on the promise of eLearning.
-After all, eLearning has been around for a long time - since the early 1990s.
-But many organisations still have a bad impression of it.
+Elearning has been around for a long time - since the early 1990s.
+Yet many organisations still have a bad impression of it.
 We're aiming to change that.
-If eLearning is not delivering for you, take a look at our Content development services.
+We look at how elearning can deliver.

 Is eLearning delivering for you?